TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.2
+- DeleteButtonRenderer, made it boolean type, so that property underneath controls whether the button is enabled or not

 ### Version 2.1.1
 - Fixed DeleteButtonRenderer: Html content mode support in client side was missing
 - Demo updated